byte-akshat/byte-akshat/README.md

 - 👋 MY NAME IS AKSHAT GUPTA
 - 👀 I’m interested in CODING
-- 🌱 I’m currently learning probkem solving and
+- 🌱 I’m currently learning problem solving
 - 💞️ I’m looking to collaborate on PRIVATE COMPANIES
 - 📫 How to reach me via telegram/X/whatsapp